TheKinDAO/earthChange/README.md

 # earthChange

-earthChange: A fungible token (coin) with a circulating supply set by the total M² of land held under these terms.
+**earthChange**: A fungible coin limited in circulation by the M² of land held under the terms of the [For Product](https://docs.google.com/document/d/1cRYLXIQnNWfXNU88UvxdlKgdLfOyoXSvl4xyp6xytMU) model.
 This token does not represent property ownership and conveys no rights of governance.

 ```
-The DAO issues 510 Trillion earthChange, and holds these coins for now.
+The DAO issues 510 Trillion (surface area of Earth) earthChange, and holds these coins for now.
 The DAO asks for real-estate listings suitable for purchase.
 Users look for land for sale outside of city limits to build Minimum_Viable_Villages.
 Users verify which essential goods and services can be produced at each location.